Gravitational Dark Matter Production in Supergravity $\alpha$-Attractor Inflation: Theoretical framework

 \subsection{Gravitational Particle Production}

 In addition to the inflaton field, we also assume there exists a spectator scalar field $\chi$ with the following action

 where $g$ is the determinant of $g^{\mu\nu}$ and $R$ is the Ricci scalar.
 Higher order self-interactions of $\chi$ have been neglected and $m_\chi^2$ could be a function of other fields.
-Here, we use the FLRW metric with conformal time
+Here, we use the FLRW metric with conformal time defined in equation \eqref{eq:conf-metric}.